SparseOpt/sparseopt.github.io/_pages/SCO.md

 ```

 <div style="text-align:justify;">
-For other problems, users can define the functions in a similar manner by modifying $\texttt{out1}$ and $\texttt{out2}$ while preserving the overall structure of $\texttt{switch}$.
+For other problems, users can similarly define the functions by modifying $\texttt{out1}$ and $\texttt{out2}$ while preserving the overall structure of $\texttt{switch}$.
 As an illustration, the following codes define the functions of a sparse linear regression problem.
 </div>
 <p style="line-height: 1;"></p>